What is Annuity in NPS?

 There are broadly five different types of annuity schemes in NPS, as explained below:

-In this type, the annuity is paid by the subscriber.
+In this type, the annuity is paid to the subscriber.
 After the subscriber passes away, the annuity ceases to be paid.

 The subscriber receives the annuity.
 After their death, the nominee receives the principal amount.